 With the final coat of Joa’s White (Farrow and Ball) applied we could finish off the treatment with a gentle–very gentle–distressing of the paint finish.

 And with that completed we applied a coat of Briwax to finish off the shabby chic effect.
 We apply a polish to protect the paint, guarding against dust and thumb marks!
 It’s then easily cleanable and can be maintained very simply.
+On this occasion we used a clear wax.
+But equally, you could opt for a dark shabby chic wax to simulate ageing.

 With this shabby chic desk we also left the top surface in its raw state with only a Briwax wax finish.
 It’s a popular look right now.
 No doubt there will be more pieces of shabby chic furniture just like it.